-Warren R. “Chip” Fagadau, M.D., and Thomas P. Hawk, M.D. are experienced, board certified ophthalmologists who have trained extensively in laser vision correction procedures.
+Warren R. “Chip” Fagadau, M.D., and Sarah Mirza, M.D. are experienced, board-certified ophthalmologists who have trained extensively in laser vision correction procedures.
 They offer a private practice setting where the entire staff is dedicated to providing you with specialized care throughout the refractive surgery process.
-From the initial comprehensive examination through the post operative examination, Dr. Fagadau or Dr. Hawk, assisted by a certified ophthalmic technician, will be present before, during and after your procedure.
+From the initial comprehensive examination through the post-operative examination, Dr. Fagadau or Dr. Hawk, assisted by a certified ophthalmic technician, will be present before, during, and after your procedure.

-Dr. Fagadau and Dr. Hawk perform laser vision correction at the highest level of quality.
+Dr. Fagadau and Dr. Mirza perform laser vision correction at the highest level of quality.
 The surgery is performed at UT Southwestern Medical Center which ranks among the top academic centers in the world.
-Using state of the art laser equipment for both the flap and reshaping of the cornea, we can provide the best possible vision correction improvement.
+Using state-of-the-art laser equipment for both the flap and reshaping of the cornea, we can provide the best possible vision correction improvement.

 The key to a successful safe surgery in any field of medicine is an informed patient, with realistic expectations and a skilled experienced surgeon.
 That is why it is so important to choose a surgeon who will do a thorough examination to determine whether you are a good candidate.
-Individuals who have severe dry eyes, certain corneal disorders and other eye conditions should not undergo LASIK surgery.
-If Dr. Fagadau & Dr. Hawk determine that LASIK does not fit either your life style or individual needs they can guide you toward an alternative that will be right for you.
+Individuals who have severe dry eyes, certain corneal disorders, and other eye conditions should not undergo LASIK surgery.
+If Dr. Fagadau & Dr. Mirza determine that LASIK does not fit either your lifestyle or individual needs they can guide you toward an alternative that will be right for you.

 Know Your Price

-As a smart consumer it is important to ask questions.
+As a smart consumer, it is important to ask questions.
 There should not be any confusion on the price and what is included.
 Ask if the cost is for basic vision correction surgery or are there additional costs that are added on for custom procedures?
-Be sure that the price includes everything involved with your eye care, from pre-surgery evaluations through the post operative follow up care.
+Be sure that the price includes everything involved with your eye care, from pre-surgery evaluations through post-operative follow-up care.
 Our office only offers a complete comprehensive premium package.

 What Can I Expect From My Surgery?

-LASIK is a two step process which has been performed on millions of patients.
+LASIK is a two-step process that has been performed on millions of patients.
 In the last several years two extensive advances have taken place that have added a new level of safety and precision to the procedure, compelling even more patients than ever to undergo LASIK surgery.
-The first advancement is the Intralase Laser which has slowly replaced the traditional hand held mechanical device known as the microkeratone that was used to lift the superficial layer of the cornea called the flap.
-The Intralase Laser uses as high-tech pulse laser to create a bladeless flap.
-This is done to expose the inner layers of the cornea where the reshaping laser, called the excimer, will be applied to reshape the cornea, correcting the nearsightedness, farsightedness or astigmatism.
+The first advancement is the Intralase Laser which has slowly replaced the traditional handheld mechanical device known as the microkeratome that was used to lift the superficial layer of the cornea called the flap.
+The Intralase Laser uses a high-tech pulse laser to create a bladeless flap.
+This is done to expose the inner layers of the cornea where the reshaping laser, called the excimer, will be applied to reshape the cornea, correcting the nearsightedness, farsightedness, or astigmatism.
 Now that the flap can be made without the use of a blade, many of the complications and risks previously involved with LASIK are no longer of concern.
 In addition, when the flap is replaced the tissue “reseats” with a tighter seal, and the flap heals faster.